patrickmgebhard/language-of-proteins/README.md

 **Project Name:** Language of Proteins <br />
 **Team members:** Gilles Bouyer, Patrick Gebhard, Chrisogonas Odhiambo

-** As of February 10th we iterated our models with the following results:
+As of February 10th we iterated our models with the following results:<br />

+ACP: accuracy: 0.75, precision: 0.74, Recall: 0.76, f1 score: .75.
+Best model XGBClassifier found with TPOT<br/>
+AMP: accuracy: 0.83, precision: 0.83, Recall: 0.81, f1 score: .82.
+Best model XGBClassifier found with TPOT<br/>
+DNA_Binding: <br />

+baseline_acp.ipynb, baseline_amp.ipynb, baseline_dna.ipynb are the respective notebooks with the models

+baseline_all.ipynb explores feature engineerings applied to all the proteins